Skip to main content

 Communicate Proactively

 Tell subscribers what's coming.
-A quick message like "This week features beautiful English garden roses" builds anticipation.
-Silence?
-That breeds indifference.
+A quick message — "This week features beautiful English garden roses" — builds anticipation and makes people actually look forward to their delivery.
+Radio silence?
+That breeds indifference, and indifference is the step before cancellation.

 Handle Problems Immediately

 Late delivery?
 Damaged flowers?
-Fix it before the customer has to chase you.
-Getting ahead of problems is what stops cancellations.
+Get ahead of it.
+Fix the problem before the customer has to chase you.
+That's what stops cancellations — not discounts, not apologies, but speed.

 Offer Flexibility

 Life changes.
-Let people pause, skip a week, or switch frequency without having to cancel outright.
+Let people pause, skip a week, swap frequency — without having to cancel the whole thing.
 A paused subscriber can come back.
-A cancelled one almost never does.
+A cancelled one?
+Almost never does.

 Check In Periodically

 Three months in, drop them a message.
 "Still happy with your arrangements?
-Anything you'd like us to do differently?"
-It takes two minutes and it catches problems before they become cancellations.
+Anything you'd like us to tweak?"
+Takes two minutes.
+Catches problems before they turn into silent cancellations, which are the worst kind because you never find out why.

 Marketing Your Subscription Service